Search

 At Nottingham, the rollout was supported by Katherine Lawson, Placements Manager (Clinical), who had already been working with dietetic learners and practice educators using PebblePad.
 Reflecting on the collaboration, she said the opportunity, “to work with PebblePad, with its expertise and guidance, to incorporate the new BDA CAT into the PebblePad digital platform was invaluable.
 It gives me great confidence that the transition to using the new tools will be a smooth one for all users.”

-Designed for dietetic educators, learners and placement providers
+Designed for dietetic educators, learners and practice-based learning providers

 BDA Common Asset Tool with examples